“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin Dosing and Side Effects

 There is currently no specific recommended dose for melatonin supplements.
 Different people will have different responses to its effects.
-Lower doses appear to work better in people who are especially sensitive.
-Higher doses may cause anxiety and irritability.
+Lower doses appear to work better in people who are especially sensitive, while higher doses may cause anxiety and irritability.

 Melatonin can be taken sublingually or orally in adults and children.
 After its oral administration, a peak serum melatonin concentration is reached after approximately 60 minutes; thereafter its concentration declines over a four-hour period.
 In numerous long-term studies in children and adults, no significant side effects have been determined after its oral administration.